The Longest-Serving Congressional Leaders, Ranked by Tenure and Output

 - National Archives, Milestone Documents: Civil Rights Act of 1964 (passed under Mansfield and Dirksen) https://www.archives.gov/milestone-documents/civil-rights-act

 Parker, T. E. (2026).
 The Longest-Serving Congressional Leaders, Ranked by Tenure and Output.
-US Political Rank. https://uspoliticalrank.com/rankings/longest-serving-congressional-leaders<iframe src="https://uspoliticalrank.com/embed/longest-serving-congressional-leaders" width="100%" height="520" style="border:1px solid #ddd;border-radius:8px" title="The Longest-Serving Congressional Leaders, Ranked by Tenure and Output" loading="lazy"></iframe>The Daily Rank
+US Political Rank. https://uspoliticalrank.com/rankings/longest-serving-congressional-leaders<iframe src="https://uspoliticalrank.com/embed/longest-serving-congressional-leaders" width="100%" height="520" style="border:1px solid #ddd;border-radius:8px" title="The Longest-Serving Congressional Leaders, Ranked by Tenure and Output" loading="lazy"></iframe>Keep reading

 The paid daily briefing: what moved, who ranks where, and the receipts.
 Or start with the free weekly digest.